Indian Arrows slay giants Churchill Brothers to pick first win of the season | Goal.com

 Radanfah Abu Bakr's (42') first half lead was overturned by Moirangthem Givson Singh (78') and subsitute Telem Suranjit Singh (90') in the second half.

-The Arrows showed energy in the opening minutes as Vikram Pratap Singh forced an early save from Kithan before Churchill Brothers created their first chance wherein Willis Plaza shot wide off Vinil Poojary's cross from the left around the 10th minute.
+The Arrows showed energy in the opening minutes as Vikram Pratap Singh forced an early save from Kithan before Churchill Brothers created their first chance wherein Willis Plaza shot wide off Vinil Poojary's cross from the left in the 11th minute.

-Minutes later, Lalkhawpuimawia was denied by a goalline save by rival defender Hormipam after Plaza laid it off for his team-mate ahead of the onrushing Arrows goalkeeper Lalbiakhlua Jongte.
+Minutes later, Lalkhawpuimawia was denied by a goalline save by rival defender Hormipam after Plaza laid it off for his team-mate ahead of the onrushing Arrows goalkeeper.

 Other than a tame shot at goal by Plaza, Churchill nearly pulled ahead at the half-hour mark but Abu Bakr wasn't able to intercept a defensive clearance from the nearpost of Robert Primus's cross from the right.

-Abu Bakr then rose highest to head in a Gurung corner in the 42nd minute that was a result of a thwarting save off Poojary's header from a delivery by Kalif Alhassan.
+Abu Bakr then rose highest to head in a Gurung corner in the 42nd minute that was a result of Jongte's thwarting save off Poojary's header from a delivery by Kalif Alhassan.

 Crossing over, Plaza almost made a meal of a mispass by substitute Chetri at the back but for a good cover by Manvir to save his side's blushes.

-Plaza's missed chances from the six yards box eventually proved costly for the hosts as Suranjit took advantage of a miscommunication between Primus and Kithan to slot in the winner in the final minute of regulation time.
+A couple of Plaza's missed chances from the six yards box eventually proved costly for the hosts as Suranjit took advantage of a miscommunication between Robert Primus and Kithan to slot in the winner in the final minute of regulation time.

-Come injury time, Abu Bakr could have still been the hero had he not place his shot from the box right into the hands of Jongte while Chetri saw his effort come off the upright.
+Come injury time, Abu Bakr could have still salvaged a point but placed his shot from the box right into the hands of Jongte while Chetri saw his effort come off the upright at the other end.